-All tests of the Emergency Notification System are announced and are communicated to the university community through the MyUSF web portal (available to all students, faculty, and staff); the Inside USF faculty and staff newsletter; and the USF calendar (publicly available).
+All tests of the Emergency Notification System are announced and are communicated to the university community through the MyUSF web portal (available to all students, faculty, and staff).

 Emergency Response Procedures Tests

 Our institution tests its emergency response procedures at least annually to ensure that our institution's plans and procedures are viable and allow our institution and partner public safety officials an opportunity to practice responding to various emergencies and dangerous situations.
 These tests are coordinated by Emergency Management and key departments on campus responsible for responding to or facilitating response-and-recovery operations after an incident.